 How to find an accountant or financial adviser in France

 If you’re not sure how the tax rules apply to you, it’s worth getting professional advice from an expert.
-Companies such as French Tax Online offer specialized services for newcomers to the country.
+Companies such as Elitax and French Tax Online offer specialized services for newcomers to the country.

 There are lots of English-speaking advisers dotted around France.
 As a starting point, check out our directory of French accountants and tax experts.